Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 To get there, take the MRT to Dazhi Station on the brown line and walk across Dazhi Bridge.
 Besides the races, the festive atmosphere at the park usually includes some kids’ activities, and of course there are lots of food stalls to choose from.
 Watching the races probably won’t hold your attention for too long, but it’s a good excuse to get out and enjoy some daytime beers by the river in the sun with friends.

 In New Taipei City, you can also see dragon boat racing at Bitan Riverside Park next to Xindian MRT station.
 Personally, I found the seating area and general vibe more enjoyable than at Dajia Riverside Park, not to mention the possibility of getting good shots of the boats from above on pedestrian-only Bitan Suspension Bridge.
+Given that the Taipei City event can only be viewed online and on television, I would assume that the 2020 Bitan races may be cancelled.

 Here are loads more ideas for things to do in Taipei.